Thursday April 15, 2021

-With Delta-9, we know that it has been and continues to be thoroughly researched, and we have an understanding that it can help with pain, nausea, vomiting, and lack of appetite, but may also cause or exacerbate anxiety and paranoia.
-As it stands currently, we have no such understanding of Delta-10.
-Its legality is also unclear.
+Furthermore, its legality is also unclear.
 The DEA has said that “all synthetically derived tetrahydrocannabinols remain Schedule I controlled substances,” and on its face that seems to include delta-10.
 However, if delta-10 comes from hemp-derived CBD it might be legal-ish.
-This confusion stems from the 2018 Farm Bill, which legalized industrial hemp, but did not legalize CBD (I know, it’s hard to believe, but despite CBD’s enormous popularity it still resides in a legal grey area).
+This confusion stems from the 2018 Farm Bill, which legalized industrial hemp but did not legalize CBD (I know, it’s hard to believe, but despite CBD’s enormous popularity it still resides in a legal grey area).

 As the cannabis industry continues to expand and its legality hopefully comes into clearer focus, expect to see more innovations like delta-10 come to a dispensary near you.
 However, caveat emptor applies heavily here.
 When trying novel products, remember to follow the cannabis rules: start low and go slow, only buy products from licensed, legal dispensaries and sources who can tell you where the cannabis was sourced and how it was made, and make sure to look at the COA (certificate of analysis) so you can see that the products were tested for cannabinoid content, terpenes, toxins, and impurities.